JoshSJKim/Joon.K-Bio/README.md

 - I decided to do a little bio about myself.
 - This simple project consists of adding images, paragraphs, ul, etc.
 - my personal goal is to properly utilize the @media query to create a responsive page with proper ratios and layouts based on the screen size.

+- Having trouble adding image from local hard-drive.
+- Not sure if it's even possible.